-The Acts of the Apostles Page 18 ACTS 313, Acts 19:15-28 a Grace Notes study utterly forego all intercourse with the men of this world who may be fornicators, or lascivious, or extortioners, or idolaters; for so you would need to go utterly out of the world.
-But my meaning was, that you should keep no company with any man who, bearing the name of a Brother, is either a fornicator, or a wanton, or an idolater, or a railer, or a drunkard, or an extortioner; with such a man, I say, you must not so much as eat.
-For what need have I to judge those also that are without?
-Is it not your part to judge those that are within?
+should utterly forego all intercourse with the men of this world who may be fornicators, or lascivious, or extortioners, or idolaters: for so you would need to go utterly out of the world.
+But my meaning was, that you should keep no company with any man who, bearing the name of a Brother, is either a fornicator, or a wanton, 40 or an idolater, or a railer, or a drunkard, or an extortioner: with such a man, I say, you must not so much as eat.
+For what .need have I to judge those also that are without?
+Is it not your part to iudge those that are within?
 But those without are for God's judgment.
 "From amongst yourselves ye shall cast out the evil one."
 (Deut.
 24:7)

 Can there be any of you who dare to bring their private differences into the courts of law, before the wicked and not rather bring them before the saints?
 Know ye not that the saints shall judge the world? and if the world is subjected to your judgment, are you unfit to decide the most trifling matters?
 Know ye not that we shall judge angels? how much more the affairs of this life?
-If, therefore, you have disputes to settle which concern the affairs of this life, give the arbitration of them to the
+If, therefore, you have disputes to settle which concern the affairs of this life, give the arbitration of them to the very least esteemed in your Church.
+I speak to your shame.